Ana Gasteyer: Career

 She starred as Kitty Dean in the Broadway play The Royal Family which began performances at the Samuel J. Friedman Theatre on September 15, 2009, and officially opened on October 8, 2009.
 The show concluded its run on December 13, 2009.
-Gasteyer also starred as Frisco Kate Fothergill in the City Centers Encores! production of Girl Crazy, running from November 19 to November 22, 2009.
+Gasteyer also starred as Frisco Kate Fothergill in the City Centers Encores! production of Girl Crazy, running from November 19 to 22, 2009.

 She returned to Saturday Night Live for a special Mother's Day episode on May 8, 2010, and for another Mother's Day episode on May 11, 2012.

 Gasteyer appeared in season eight of Curb Your Enthusiasm as Larry David's girlfriend.

 From 2011 to 2014, Gasteyer co-starred as Sheila Shay on the ABC comedy series Suburgatory, and, as of March 2013, she was a spokeswoman for the Weight Watchers diet plan.
+Gasteyer has been a guest narrator at Disney's Candlelight Processional at Walt Disney World in 2014, 2015, 2017, and 2021.

 In 2014, taking advantage of her training as a singer, Gasteyer recorded and released I'm Hip, an album of jazz standards including "One Mint Julep".
 In 2015, she played Mimi Schwinn in the New York City Center Encores!
 Off-Broadway revival of the musical A New Brain, also appearing on the cast recording.

 From 2016 to 2017, Gasteyer had a starring role on TBS's cult hit People of Earth as the leader of an alien abductee support group.

 In October 2019, she released the holiday album Sugar & Booze which was later accompanied by an Audible Original comedy piece titled Holiday Greetings from Sugar and Booze, featuring Gasteyer along with Maya Rudolph, Oscar Nunez, and Patti LuPone.
-Gasteyer later appeared as a contestant on the second season of The Masked Singer under the guise of "Tree", ultimately finishing the competition in sixth place.
+Gasteyer later appeared as a contestant on the second season of The Masked Singer as "Tree".

 In February 2020, it was announced that Gasteyer will play Katherine Hastings in the NBC comedy pilot American Auto, written by Justin Spitzer.
 The show's production was delayed due to the COVID-19 pandemic and skipped the step to premiere in the 2021–2022 broadcast season.
 In September and October 2020, she voiced a red panda named Nut in an adult animated series titled Magical Girl Friendship Squad.

+In 2024, Gasteyer starred as Queen Aggravain alongside Sutton Foster, Will Chase, Brooks Ashmanskas, Daniel Breaker, and Michael Urie in a Broadway revival of Once Upon a Mattress.
+The Broadway production ran from July through November 2024 at the Hudson Theatre.
+It played 128 performances.
+The show subsequently played a limited run in Los Angeles with the Center Theatre Group following its Broadway closing.

 Personal life

-Gasteyer married Charlie McKittrick in 1996.
-They have two children.
+Gasteyer married her husband, Charlie McKittrick, in 1996.
+They live in Brooklyn, New York with their two children.